 To download a full-size printable version, click HERE.
 (Note: You must download to your computer first before printing in order for the board to print as a full letter-size document).

 Kindness is contagious!
+These random acts of kindness for kids and parents are really fun, too.
 Encourage others to get involved by sharing photos of your acts of kindness on your social media accounts (or, post on our CertifiKID DC/Baltimore or National Facebook pages) using the tag #CertifiKIDKINDnessChallenge (We will surprise some of our challenge participants with little acts of kindness of our own, so don't forget to make your photos public so we can find them!).

 Nurturing kindness and compassion in our children and empowering them with tangible ways to make a difference has never been more important.
 In this often overwhelming world, even the smallest act of kindness can make a huge difference.
 When we're kind to someone, we are sending the message that their life matters.
 And that one small act has the potential to start a ripple effect of generosity as people are inspired to 'pay it forward'.
 Let's join together to transform our homes, schools and communities with KINDness this holiday season and beyond.